Why Are US Companies Manufacturing in Mexico?

 - Machinery, equipment, tools, instruments, molds and spare parts for the production process; equipment and devices for contamination control, research or training, industrial security, telecommunications and computing, laboratory, measurement, product testing and quality control; and those involved in handling materials directly related to export goods and others linked to the production process; administrative development equipment.

 This encouraged the first large wave of American companies to abandon doing their manufacturing business in the states or in China in favor of Mexico.
+American companies began to use maquiladoras in Mexico or a shelter company to manufacture in Mexico.
 In the space of a decade, Mexican manufacturing increased by 60 billion dollars per year.

 In 2018, President Trump successfully renegotiated NAFTA under the new name U.S., Mexico, Canada Agreement (USMCA).
 Although the deal has not yet been fully ratified and installed, Mexican analysts see this as a boon for the country, especially for the manufacturing industry.
 They forecast that certain new stipulations will not only cause American manufacturers to leave the U.S. but to abandon China as well.